Trésor Mputu

-Trésor Mputu Mabi (born 10 December 1985) is a Congolese footballer who plays as a midfielder or striker for TP Mazembe and the DR Congo national team.
+Trésor Mputu Mabi (born 10 December 1985) is a Congolese former professional footballer who played as a midfielder.

-He has been described by former Cameroon and DR Congo coach Claude Le Roy as being "the next Samuel Eto'o", whom he picked for the 1998 World Cup in France as a 17-year-old.

 Club career

 Mputu joined TP Mazembe in 2002, and has been a pivotal figure in the club's success ever since.
 In 2007, he helped his club reach the African Champions League by becoming the top goalscorer of the competition with nine strikes, and the Confederation Cup.

 In 2009 and 2010 he captained Mazembe to back to back CAF Champions League titles.
 Through the years Mputu has been linked with several European clubs and trialled with Arsenal in 2007.

+In 2014 he signed with Angolan side Kabuscorp.

 In July 2016, Mputu rejoined his old club TP Mazembe.

 Suspension and return

 In August 2010, Mputu received a 12-month global ban following his aggressive actions toward a referee during a match between TP Mazembe and Rwandan army side APR FC.
 Upon his return to action after a year on the sidelines, it took him just 46 seconds to find the net for his club against rivals TS Malkesa.